Also known as: Mario Story (JP), Zhǐpiàn Mǎlìōu (CN)

 You can add Goombaria as a party member by using the GameShark code 8010F2F4 0001.
 She'll appear at the end of the party member list (by pressing C-Right) after all others, but with Kooper's icon.

 She'll follow Mario around on the overworld like normal party members, but she has no special ability.
-She'll also show up on the Change Member menu inside a battle, however she doesn't appear to have anything programmed for battles and thus will crash the game.
-If she is the currently active party member, pressing C-Right to bring up the party member menu will crash the game if you're not playing the Japanese version in which an unused option will be spawned but not selectable.
+She'll also show up on the Change Member menu inside a battle, but she doesn't appear to have anything programmed for battles and thus will crash the game.
+If she is the currently active party member, pressing C-Right to bring up the party member menu will crash the game unless you're playing the Japanese version, in which case an unused option will be spawned but not selectable.

 Goompa is technically another 'unused' party member.
-He does join you at the beginning of the game but he is not active in battle.
+He does join you at the beginning of the game, but he is not active in battle.
 However, by switching a status flag, or by performing a glitch known as "Goombario Skip", you can make him active.
-He has up to 4 abilities but none of them are programmed in so they do not function.
+He has up to 4 abilities, but none of them are programmed in so they do not function.
 Just like Goombaria, if he is active, pressing C-Right to bring the party member menu will crash the game unless you're playing the Japanese version.